Skip to main content

 tip

 Only one Cycle can be ongoing at a time to follow the principles of Agile.
-However, you can have your upcoming issues or draft issues already created for the next cycles.
+However, you can have your upcoming work items or draft work items already created for the next cycles.

-• You can move existing issues into a new or ongoing cycle or create new issues directly within a cycle.
+• You can move existing work items into a new or ongoing cycle or create new work items directly within a cycle.

-• Bulk operations are supported--you can add or update multiple issues to cycles at once.
+• Bulk operations are supported--you can add or update multiple work items to cycles at once.

-• You can't update issues after a cycle is completed, however, the pending issues can be transferred to a new or upcoming cycle.
+• You can't update work items after a cycle is completed, however, the pending work items can be transferred to a new or upcoming cycle.

 Learn more about Cycles.